Could you do more with the team that you

 Lean Sales and Marketing goes much deeper to provide valuable information to improve decisions and the experience of those working with S&M managers.
 It has a direct positive effect on the company and to those working in sales and marketing.

 The Economic Report interviewed Adele Crane, CEO, Sales Focus Advisory, on Lean Sales, and its impact on business.
 This interview appeared on CBS and Fox News in the USA.

 Lean Sales and Marketing is bringing lean thinking to the centre stage of S&M planning.
 It goes to the core of setting budgets for both sales and marketing and driving performance improvement while simultaneously reducing costs.

 The process model drives S&M performance, and if one or more element is not operating effectively, then the root causes need to be identified and addressed for it to improve.
 It is about applying the right analytics to uncover the root causes then taking informed and necessary action for improvement.
 You can utilise lean principles and techniques to develop a sales and marketing performance improvement plan.
 Lean processes provide continuous improvement.
 It can remove under or overburdening, waste and bottlenecks while improving process flow.
 Importantly it can identify continual cost savings.

-Lean Sales and Marketing are more related to the analytical capabilities of S&M management than exploiting the full disciplines of lean thinking.
+Lean is more related to the analytical capabilities of S&M management than exploiting the full disciplines of lean thinking.
 There are similarities but without saturation.
 Companies seeking to improve performance will find that adopting a lean approach offers them an effective and appropriate set of tools and techniques to assist in realising their goals.

-If you are looking advancing the disciplines of sales and marketing with the intention of reducing your cost of sales and increasing revenue, please reach out to our office and organise a time for discussion on your specific situation.
+If you are looking advancing the disciplines of sales and marketing with the intention of reducing your cost of sales and increasing revenue, please reach out to our office or telephone 1 800 699 997 for a discussion on your specific situation.